pariyatti/kosa/README.md

 ### Add Secrets

-Create a Gmail [app password](https://myaccount.google.com/apppasswords) and add the following file to `~/.kosa/secrets.edn` on your local machine:
+Create a Gmail [app password](https://myaccount.google.com/apppasswords) and add the following to `~/.kosa/secrets.edn` on your local machine:

 ```clojure
 {:mailer {:user "YOUR_NAME@gmail.com"